whosonfirst/whosonfirst-categories/README.md

 The default point of view, to start with, is essentially the tyranny of the commons.
-It is "stuff people search for" and other things can be easily ranked and quantified in to something you might understand as popular or dominant opinion.
+It is "stuff people search for" and other things can be easily ranked and quantified in to something you might understand as the popular or dominant opinion.

 Example points-of-view might include: